U.S., China set to sign massive purchases deal, easing trade war

 When combined with the $24 billion in 2017 farm exports, the $16 billion annual increase approaches Trump’s goal of $40 billion to $50 billion in annual agricultural sales to China.

-Although the deal could be a big boost to farmers, planemaker Boeing (BA.N), U.S. automakers and heavy equipment manufacturers, some analysts question China’s ability to divert imports from other trading partners to the United States.
+Although the deal could be a big boost to farmers, planemaker Boeing, U.S. automakers and heavy equipment manufacturers, some analysts question China’s ability to divert imports from other trading partners to the United States.

 “I find a radical shift in Chinese spending unlikely.
 I have low expectations for meeting stated goals,” said Jim Paulsen, chief investment strategist at Leuthold Group in Minneapolis.
 “But I do think the whole negotiation has moved the football forward for both the U.S. and China.”